ahmetuyanikdev/CustomerLoanService/README.md

-This application manages dependecies and build by maven.
+This application manages dependencies and build by maven.
 After cloning this repo, you can navigate to project directory where pom.xml exists.

 Then execute